 For academic year 2020/21, the bursary scheme is based on your teacher training subject and degree classification or highest relevant academic qualification achieved.

 UK and eligible EU students can expect to qualify for a Department for Education bursary on Edge Hill University’s PGCEs as indicated below.

 - Primary Mathematics Specialist – £6,000 with a first class, 2:1 or 2:2 honours degree, or if you have successfully completed a PhD or Masters award, providing that you also have A Level Mathematics at grade B or above (or equivalent);

 - Secondary Computer Science and Information Technology – £26,000 with a first class, 2:1 or 2:2 honours degree, or if you have successfully completed a PhD or Masters award;

-- Secondary Mathematics – £20,000 with a first class, 2:1 or 2:2 honours degree, or if you have successfully completed a PhD or Masters award.
-You may also receive additional early-career payments of £5,000 in both your third and fifth years of teaching, subject to teaching in state-funded schools in England, following completion of your PGCE.
+- Secondary Mathematics – £26,000 with a first class, 2:1 or 2:2 honours degree, or if you have successfully completed a PhD or Masters award.
+You may also receive three additional early-career payments of £2,000 each in your second, third and fourth years of teaching, subject to teaching in state-funded schools in England, following completion of your PGCE.
 Enhancements to these early-career payments may be offered if you teach in specified areas in England;

 - Secondary Religious Education – £9,000 with a first class, 2:1 or 2:2 honours degree, or if you have successfully completed a PhD or Masters award;